wkillerud/cypress-multiple-register/README.md

 Demonstration of an issue for a feature request

-tl;dr – when launching a browser it would be nice if Cypress ran both functions for `before:browser:launch`, printing `👋 Hello, World! 🌍`
+tl;dr – when launching a browser it would be nice if Cypress ran both functions for `before:browser:launch`, printing `👋 Hello, World! 🌍`.
+As it is, it only prints `World! 🌍`

 ## Why do you need this?